AdobeDocs/workfront.en/help/quicksilver/agile/use-boards-agile-planning-tools/migrate-kanban-cards-to-boards.md

 ---
 content-type: reference
 navigation-topic: boards
-title: Migrate agile team Kanban cards to Workfront boards
+title: Migrate Agile Team Kanban Cards to Workfront Boards
 description: You can migrate your work items from an agile team Kanban board to a new or existing Workfront board.
 author: Lisa
 feature: Agile